Website design for a charity organisation requires a unique approach and skills.

 Each piece of content on your website needs to serve a purpose, which guides your visitor closer to the desired action.
 At this stage, you should focus on proving why certain pages should make it into the sitemap.

-You might find it easier to start at the very beginning where you ask yourself why you need a website.
+You might find it easier to start at the very beginning when you ask yourself why you need a website.
 Some examples of the purpose of a website are:

 Defining the target audience can be rewarding and time-saving in the long-run.
 Not only it provides a basis for strategy and design decisions, but also optimises your marketing efforts.